Migrate from Amazon SES without carrying AWS plumbing

 | S3 raw MIME storage | Inbound Email API | Postscale stores parsed inbound messages and attachments without a custom parser. |

-| Account suppression list | Suppression API | Export account-level suppressions by reason and import before the first send. |
+| Account suppression list | Suppression API | List account-level suppressed destinations by reason and preview the CSV before the first Postscale send. |

 Cut over in controlled steps